The SuperBigWin.com pokie player strategy guide –

 Instead, a better strategy is to stick to lower or medium variance pokies such as Spinata Grande, Starburst or Aloha!
 Cluster pays.
 It is perfectly fine to play a high variance pokie once in a while, just don’t go chasing the big one as your only objective.

 7. Play pokies at a casino with a loyalty programme.
 If you are going to play, why not get rewarded for it?
-Casinos like ComeOn! and Royal Panda have loyalty programmes that reward players with free spins, free play, extra reload bonuses and great prizes – at no extra cost.
+Casinos like Royal Panda have loyalty programmes that reward players with free spins, free play, extra reload bonuses and great prizes – at no extra cost.

 8. Remember to have fun.
 Playing the pokies should be a form of entertainment.
 If you feel that it has become something other than a form of entertainment, take a break.